Mandarahades/Service_De_Gestion_utilisateur_main/pages/AboutGIA_Y/Presentation/code.md

 # DEPENDENCIES CONFIGURATION

-This guide provides instructions for installing all the necessary dependencies to enable Email notifications using JavaMail in the project.
+This guide provides instructions for installing all the necessary dependencies to enable using JavaMail in the project.

 ## Prerequisites